-The applicant has submitted plans entitled "Alton Rd Restaurants & Patio.", as prepared by Jose Valero Drafting Services Inc, dated March 31, 2016.
+The applicant has submitted plans entitled "Alton Rd Restaurants & Patio", as prepared by Jose Valero Drafting Services Inc., dated March 31, 2016.
 The proposed project has a total of 362 seats and an occupant content of approximately 847 persons as represented by the applicant.

-The Letter of Intent (LOI) proposes background music played at a volume that would not interfere with a normal conversation.
+The Letter of Intent (LOI) states that the project would have background music played at a volume that would not interfere with a normal conversation.